bcgov/pipeline-templates/tekton/README.md

 ### Prerequisites(Docker)

-1. You will need to have [docker](https://docs.docker.com/get-docker/) installed.
+1. You will need to have [docker](https://docs.docker.com/get-docker/) installed.(_Note_: Download docker from website that fit for your OS.
+Don's use brew install)
 2. You will need to [set up your GitHub SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

 ### Installation(Docker)